quicwg/base-drafts/draft-ietf-quic-recovery.md

 mean variation.

-The calculation of smoothed_rtt uses RTT samples after adjusting them for acknowledgement delays.
+The calculation of smoothed_rtt uses RTT samples after adjusting them for acknowledgment delays.
 These delays are decoded from the ACK Delay field of ACK frames as described in Section 19.3 of {{QUIC-TRANSPORT}}.

-The peer might report acknowledgement delays that are larger than the peer's max_ack_delay during the handshake (Section 13.2.1 of {{QUIC-TRANSPORT}}).
+The peer might report acknowledgment delays that are larger than the peer's max_ack_delay during the handshake (Section 13.2.1 of {{QUIC-TRANSPORT}}).
 To account for this, the endpoint SHOULD ignore max_ack_delay until the handshake is confirmed (Section 4.1.2 of {{QUIC-TLS}}).
-When they occur, these large acknowledgement delays are likely to be non-repeating and limited to the handshake.
+When they occur, these large acknowledgment delays are likely to be non-repeating and limited to the handshake.
 The endpoint can therefore use them without limiting them to the max_ack_delay, avoiding unnecessary inflation of the RTT estimate.

-Note however that a large acknowledgement delay can result in a substantially inflated smoothed_rtt, if there is either an error in the peer's reporting of the acknowledgement delay or in the endpoint's min_rtt estimate.
-Therefore, prior to handshake confirmation, an endpoint MAY ignore RTT samples if adjusting the RTT sample for acknowledgement delay causes the sample to be less than the min_rtt.
+Note however that a large acknowledgment delay can result in a substantially inflated smoothed_rtt, if there is either an error in the peer's reporting of the acknowledgment delay or in the endpoint's min_rtt estimate.
+Therefore, prior to handshake confirmation, an endpoint MAY ignore RTT samples if adjusting the RTT sample for acknowledgment delay causes the sample to be less than the min_rtt.

-After the handshake is confirmed, any acknowledgement delays reported by the peer that are greater than the peer's max_ack_delay are attributed to unintentional but potentially repeating delays, such as scheduler latency at the peer or loss of previous acknowledgements.
+After the handshake is confirmed, any acknowledgment delays reported by the peer that are greater than the peer's max_ack_delay are attributed to unintentional but potentially repeating delays, such as scheduler latency at the peer or loss of previous acknowledgments.
 Excess delays could also be due to a non-compliant receiver.
 Therefore, these extra delays are considered effectively part of path delay and incorporated into the RTT estimate.

-Therefore, when adjusting an RTT sample using peer-reported acknowledgement delays, an endpoint:
+Therefore, when adjusting an RTT sample using peer-reported acknowledgment delays, an endpoint:

-- MAY ignore the acknowledgement delay for Initial packets, since these acknowledgements are not delayed by the peer (Section 13.2.1 of
+- MAY ignore the acknowledgment delay for Initial packets, since these acknowledgments are not delayed by the peer (Section 13.2.1 of
   {{QUIC-TRANSPORT}});

 - SHOULD ignore the peer's max_ack_delay until the handshake is confirmed;

-- MUST use the lesser of the acknowledgement delay and the peer's max_ack_delay after the handshake is confirmed; and
+- MUST use the lesser of the acknowledgment delay and the peer's max_ack_delay after the handshake is confirmed; and

-- MUST NOT subtract the acknowledgement delay from the RTT sample if the resulting value is smaller than the min_rtt.
+- MUST NOT subtract the acknowledgment delay from the RTT sample if the resulting value is smaller than the min_rtt.
 This limits the underestimation of the smoothed_rtt due to a misreporting peer.

-Additionally, an endpoint might postpone the processing of acknowledgements when the corresponding decryption keys are not immediately available.
-For example, a client might receive an acknowledgement for a 0-RTT packet that it cannot decrypt because 1-RTT packet protection keys are not yet available to it.
+Additionally, an endpoint might postpone the processing of acknowledgments when the corresponding decryption keys are not immediately available.
+For example, a client might receive an acknowledgment for a 0-RTT packet that it cannot decrypt because 1-RTT packet protection keys are not yet available to it.
 In such cases, an endpoint SHOULD subtract such local delays from its RTT sample until the handshake is confirmed.